How to stop ads on Facebook in 2023

 -

-NordVPN Threat Protection is the best Facebook ad blocker because it also stops trackers, dangerous files, and malicious websites.
-With it, you’ll be able to block Facebook ads on Chrome, Firefox, Edge, and Safari browsers as well as Windows, macOS, Android, and iOS devices.
+Total Adblock is the best Facebook ad blocker because it also stops trackers, dangerous files, and malicious websites.
+With it, you’ll be able to block Facebook ads on Chrome, Firefox, Edge, and Safari browsers as well as major devices.
+All of this comes at a budget-friendly price of $1.59/month.

-How to choose an ad blocker to block Facebook ads
+How to choose an ad blocker for Facebook

-Using an ad blocker is one of the best ways you can avoid Facebook ads.
-However, not any run-of-the-mill provider will be effective.
+Using an ad blocker is one of the best ways to avoid Facebook ads.
+However, no run-of-the-mill provider will be effective.
 So, here are some factors to consider when picking a robust ad blocker to remove ads on Facebook:

 - Reputation.
 As adware is one of the most powerful ways for a hacker to get into your device's system or steal your online identity, it’s important that the ad blocker you choose has no unsolved privacy violation cases from the past.